 So, that’s bad news.
-The good news is, all of this horrible-ness is completely avoidable at a fraction of the training cost via documentation.
+The good news is, all of this horribleness is completely avoidable at a fraction of the training cost via documentation.

 What is IT Documentation?

-Documentation is a critical part of any organization, especially those who focus primarily on IT.
+Documentation is a critical part of any organization, especially those that focus primarily on IT.
 IT Documentation is a detailed description of how to execute a process, method, task, or program and outlines the exact steps needed to do it efficiently.

-Documentation works as a guide for internal (employees, management, etc) as well as external (customers, clients, partners) stakeholders, helping them understand a process easily and gets them up to speed without the requirement of proper training.
+Documentation works as a guide for internal (employees, management, etc) as well as external (customers, clients, partners) stakeholders, helping them understand a process easily and getting them up to speed without the requirement of proper training.

 In the IT and software industry, documentation is used for a variety of purposes: